bytebase/bytebase.com/content/blog/top-open-source-mysql-migration-tools.md

 ## gh-ost

-gh-ost is a triggerless online schema migration tool for MySQL, designed to perform database schema changes with minimal downtime and impact on the database's availability and performance..
+[gh-ost](https://github.com/github/gh-ost) is a triggerless online schema migration tool for MySQL.
+It's the successor of trigger-based online schema migration tool [pt-online-schema-change¶](https://docs.percona.com/percona-toolkit/pt-online-schema-change.html).
+Its triggerless enables database schema changes with minimal downtime and impact on the database's availability and performance.
 It was developed by GitHub and introduced in 2016 as an open-source project.

 ![gh-ost](/content/blog/top-open-source-mysql-migration-tools/gh-ost.webp)